 Global warming is characterized by an increase in the average annual temperatures.
-Western Balkans and Southeastern Europe have experienced prolonged periods of high ambient temperatures during the summer months [11, 16].
+The Western Balkans and Southeastern Europe have experienced prolonged periods of high ambient temperatures during the summer months [11, 16].

-In this research, a significant decrease in body weight was found in all groups compared to the control.
+In this research, a significant decrease in body weight was found in all groups compared with the control.
 The largest decrease (-37.6%) was recorded in animals that were exposed to moderately high environmental temperatures for 60 days.
-Similar results were obtained after exposure of rats to a temperature of $35 \pm 1^{\circ}$ C for 30 days [5], as well as after acute exposure of mice to temperatures between 34° C- 38.5° C [17].
-Increased water intake and reduced food intake are most probably the cause of body weight reduction, which was observed in rats [18] and broilers [1].
+Similar results were obtained after exposure of rats to a temperature of $35 \pm 1^{\circ}$ C for 30 days [5], as well as after acute exposure of mice to temperatures between $34-38.5^{\circ}$ C [17].
+Increased water intake and reduced food intake are most probably the causes of body weight reduction, which was observed in rats [18] and broilers [1].